 For a very-long-life application, it could use D-cells or an expensive Tadiran 3.6V lithium battery, and recharge the mobile phone as needed.
 A GSM module could be used instead of a mobile phone.

 The Antenova M10214-A is a possible alternative GPS module.
 It runs on 3.6V up to 5 volts and can switch itself on and off.
 It should last quite a while on a 3.6V Tadiran battery without a regulator.
-The required Molex connector is backordered until May.
 The connector looks tricky to solder to, and the device may come up in SiRF Binary mode, requiring a 57,600 bps transmission to switch it into NMEA mode.
 The interrupt-driven serial transmitter cannot run that fast, so a cycle-counted loop would have to be written.